Cornell University Ergonomics Web

 WERA Instructions and Worksheet

-The Workplace Ergonomic Risk Assessment (WERA) method has been developed by Mohd Nasrull Abd Rahman (from UTHM, Malaysia and currently a Ph.D student from UTM, Malaysia) with Prof Dr Mat Rebi Abdul Rani and Jafri Mohd Rohani (from UTM, Malaysia) .
+The Workplace Ergonomic Risk Assessment (WERA) method has been developed by Dr. Mohd Nasrull Abd Rahman (from Universiti Tun Hussein Onn Malaysia, UTHM , Malaysia a) with Prof Dr. Mat Rebi Abdul Rani and Dr. Jafri Mohd Rohani (from Universiti Teknologi Malaysia, UTM, Malaysia) .

 The WERA covers an extensive range of physical risk factors including posture, repetition, forceful, vibration, contact stress and task duration and it involved the five main body regions to be assessed (shoulder, wrists, back, neck and legs).
 It has a scoring system and action levels which provide a guide to the level of risk and need for action to conduct more detailed assessments.
 The WERA has been tested on its psychometric properties including reliability and validity trials during the development process.